cloudbees-days/cloudbees-ci-pipeline-workshop/declarative-basics.md

 Up to this point we have had only one global `agent` defined and it is being used by all `stages` of our `pipeline`.
 However, we don't need an agent for the **Build and Push Image** `stage` (we will be adding Pipeline shared library custom steps later that will provide agents for that and other additional stages).
 We will update the Pipeline to have no global `agent` and using the current global `nodejs-app` `agent` just for the **Test** `stage`.

-1. Navigate to and open the GitHub editor for the **Jenkinsfile** file in the **development** branch of your forked **helloworld-nodejs** repository.
+1. Open the GitHub editor for the **Jenkinsfile** file in the **development** branch of your forked **helloworld-nodejs** repository.
 2. Replace the global `agent` section with the following:

 ```
   agent none
 ```

-3. Next, in the 'Test' `stage` add the following `agent` section right above the `steps` section:
+3. Next, in the **Test** `stage` add the following `agent` section right above the `steps` section:

 ```
     agent { label 'nodejs-app' }
 ```

 4. You may be asking yourself how the `steps` are able to run in the `stages` where there is no `agent`.
-Every Pipeline script runs on the Jenkins master using a flyweight executor (i.e. Java thread).
+Every Pipeline script runs on the Jenkins Master using a flyweight executor (i.e. Java thread).
 However, certain Pipeline `steps` require a heavyweight executor - that is an executor on an `agent` ([more info on flyweight vs heavyweight executors](https://support.cloudbees.com/hc/en-us/articles/360012808951-Pipeline-Difference-between-flyweight-and-heavyweight-Executors)).
 One such step is the `sh` step.
 We will add such a step to the **Build and Push Image** `stage` to illustrate this.
 Add an `sh` step to the **Build and Push Image** stage after the `echo` step so the stage looks like the following:

 ```
     stage('Build and Push Image') {